All-new 2020 Mercedes GLA revealed

 That’ll be most felt in the back where rear legroom has increased by more than 11cm.
 If you’re feeling particularly generous to your rear-seat passengers, you can even specify a rear seat that can slide back by up to 14cm and recline a few degrees so your mates in the back can lounge out on long journies.
 The 435-litre boot, meanwhile, is also 14 litres bigger and there’s no load lip to lift your luggage over.

-Engines and driving
+Mercedes GLA Engines and Driving

-The standard GLA will only be available with one petrol engine from launch though you can expect more petrols and diesel models and even a plug-in hybrid, to join the range in due course.
+The standard Mercedes GLA will only be available with one petrol engine from launch though you can expect more petrol and diesel models and even a plug-in hybrid, to join the range in due course.
 For now, though, you’ll need to content yourself with the 163hp GLA 200 which has a 1.3-litre turbocharged engine mated to a seven-speed twin-clutch gearbox.
 That combination is good for 0-62mph in 8.7 and fuel economy of nearly 50mpg.

 You can have your Mercedes GLA with a proper electronically controlled permanent four-wheel-drive system with three modes.
 In Eco, only 20% of power is sent to the back wheels to help save fuel, while Sport increases that to 30% to make the car feel a tad more agile in bends.
 In Offroad mode, power is split 50:50 between the front and rear-wheels, for maximum traction in slippery conditions.

-Specify your GLA with four-wheel drive and you’ll also get Merc’s off-road Engineered Package.
+Specify your Mercedes GLA with four-wheel drive and you’ll also get Merc’s off-road Engineered Package.
 It adds LED Multibeam headlights with an off-road mode that lights up verges and hill-descent control, which can lower the car safely down eye-bulgingly steep inclines.
 You even get a special display on the infotainment screen which helps you judge gradients.

-All GLA’s come with automatic emergency braking as standard but you can take safety to the next level by adding the Driving Assistance Package.
+All Mercedes GLA’s come with automatic emergency braking as standard but you can take safety to the next level by adding the Driving Assistance Package.
 It can accelerate, brake, steer and even change lanes for you on the motorway.
 Also included is Evasive Steering Assist which detects imminent collisions and, if there’s no space to stop, takes control of the steering to swerve you around the accident.